Mean-field games with unbounded controls: a weak formulation approach to global solutions: Introduction

 \subsection{Organization of the paper}

-The remainder of the paper is organized as follows.
 Section \ref{sec:setup} introduces the model, key assumptions, and main results.
-Rather than stating all assumptions at once, we deliberately develop the theory progressively (as there are many subtleties), which is more transparent, beginning with a general characterization of MFG equilibria in terms of an abstract generalized MV-BSDE.
+Rather than stating all assumptions at once, we deliberately develop the theory progressively (as there are many subtleties), beginning with a general characterization of MFG equilibria in terms of a generalized MV-BSDE.
 We then specify conditions on the model parameters and admissible control sets under which the BSDE admits a comparison principle.
 Existence of solutions is established under standard separability conditions on the running cost, and—when model parameters are unbounded—under an additional strong quadratic growth condition on the driver.
 Section \ref{sec:stability} proves continuity of the solution mapping in the stable topology.
 Section \ref{sec:cpt} establishes a compactness result for integrable Young measures and identifies a compact, convex invariant set.
-Finally, Section \ref{sec:existence} proves the existence of equilibria in weak formulation within our framework.
+Section \ref{sec:existence} proves the existence of equilibria in weak formulation.